mike99mac/minimy-mike99mac/README.md

         **``tail -f *``**

 - There is an HTML file with JavaScript code that displays the message bus in real time.
 If you do not have a Web server running, you must view it from the local host.
-Start a browser on the box you're installing on and point it to: ``file:///home/pi/minimy/display/sysmon.html``.
-You should see all messages written to the message bus and the associated data.
+- Start a browser on the box you're installing on and point it to file:///home/pi/minimy/display/sysmon.html
+- You should see all messages written to the message bus and the associated data.
-    - **TODO:** get a screen shot
 - The **``sortlogs``** script - it merges and sorts all the log files by timestamp and saves them to ``/tmp``.
 The merged output is often easier to peruse than the individual files.

     ```
     $ cat sortlogs